Lecter314/dash.poltly-in-python/README.md

 # dash.poltly-in-python
-# this file is write in markdown
+*this file is written in markdown*

 # data analsis in Python course final project, Developer Guide